Press "Enter" to skip to content

 We must always work to prevent anymore of this type of suffering in the future.
 In order to do that, we need to work to understand what made it possible.

 There is no excuse for the Nazis or the Holocaust.
 The Holocaust should not have happened.
-Killing innocent people because of their religion, ethnicity, nation, creed, disability, political beliefs, sexual orientation, level of education, or any other reason is never an acceptable course of action.
+Killing innocent people because of their religion, ethnicity, nation, creed, disability, political beliefs, sexual orientation, level of education, immigration status, or any other reason is never an acceptable course of action.
 But the Holocaust did happen, and I want to understand more about why.
 What was the lead up to this terrible event?
 Why was there so much hate and aggression?

 Before anyone starts “just asking questions”, the fact that the Holocaust occurred (and it did occur) does not negate the fact that there have been, and there continue to be, genocides.
 Discussing the Holocaust does not lessen the importance of any other genocide that has occurred or is occurring.
 We will not be participating in any whataboutism here.
+Quick reminder, underlined words are links to other online articles.
+Please click on any of the links in this paragraph to learn about the genocides referenced.

-Back to the First Book
+Back to the Starting Point

 As I noted above, The Coming of the Third Reich covers a variety of topics and provides a more general history of a time period, rather than focusing on a specific person or event.
 I seem to remember this type of book being called a survey, but I can’t seem to find much to back that up.
 I think the better and more accurate term is “academic history”.